XRPLF/clio/docs/build-clio.md

    cmake --build . --parallel 8 --target docs
    ```

-3. In the `build` directory, you should see a folder called `html`.
-Go to the folder to view the generated files.
+3. Go to `build/docs/html` to view the generated files.

     Open the `index.html` file in your browser to see the documentation pages.